sepuckett86/goodminder/README.md

-# GoodminderLaravel
+# Goodminder

-Getting the authentication to work with Goodminder app frontend
+Goodminder is a free web-app for you to collect and create meaningful text.

+Front-end developer: sepuckett86 <br />
+Back-end developer: codegold79

+First launch: Jan.
+1, 2019.
+This is a work in progress.

+## Web app
+www.goodminder.com

 ## How to use this repository via Homestead